stevenriche/git-gud/README.md

 `% git init`: This takes a folder and turns it into a git repo.
 It will create a "main" branch, and start tracking changes.
 This is what you would do if you want to create a git repo on your computer first, then connect to GitHub (or just keep on your computer).

 `% git clone [address of repo]`: This copies a repo from another source (like GitHub) onto your computer.
 Make sure your terminal window is on the parent directory of where you want the git repo to be located.
 You can find the link to put in the command above in GitHub here: ![github clone](git-clone.png)
+(Make sure you use the SSH address after you've set up using SSH with your computer).

 ### Managing branches